KubeDeckio/KubeBuddy/docs/docs/usage/logging-output.md

 ## 3. Completion Message

-After checks finish, KubeBuddy prints a final message indicating the process has completed and, if applicable, confirms the report path.
+After checks finish, KubeBuddy powered by KubeDeck prints a final message indicating the process has completed and, if applicable, confirms the report path.
 For example:

 ```
-KubeBuddy has finished analyzing your cluster.
+KubeBuddy powered by KubeDeck has finished analyzing your cluster.
 HTML report generated at /path/to/kube_report.html
 ```